 Combined Cadet Force

-Ash Manor School has proudly launched a Combined Cadet Force (CCF) as part of the Cadet Expansion Programme.
+Ash Manor School proudly has a Combined Cadet Force (CCF); started under Cadet Expansion Programme.

 The CCF is a unique educational partnership that operates in schools across the UK.
 Through enjoyable military themed and adventurous activities, cadets have the opportunity to take responsibility, develop skills such as leadership, self-reliance, resourcefulness, endurance and perseverance.

 The Ash Manor CCF is very proud and privileged to be affiliated to the Grenadier Guards, the first to be accepted by the Grenadiers in 10 years.
-There are currently just under 40 cadets.
-With Contingent Commander Lieutenant Nick Clifford and SSI Captain Claire Hutton in post, some of the cadets have already had the opportunity to experience their first camp, thanks to the support of the established CCF at Wellington College.
+There are currently just over 50 cadets of varying ages.
+With Contingent Commander, Captain C Johnson and School Staff Instructor, SQMS J Chalmers, and five other members of staff in post, the cadets have enjoyed 10 camps, and numerous visits and training days.

 Ms Bailey, Head Teacher said: “I am incredibly proud to have a CCF in our school and it is fitting that we celebrate this as a community – an extended family – of Ash Manor School, the British Army and the wider community in which we live.